pulumi/pulumi-hugo/themes/default/content/docs/intro/console/organizations.md

 ## Changing Membership Requirements

 Every organization is backed by an identity.
 The identity governs the membership to your org.
-When you add a new org to Pulumi, it uses the Pulumi identity by default.
+By default, when you add a new org to Pulumi, it uses the Pulumi identity.
 This means the membership is _only_ governed by a user having a Pulumi account and no additional identity requirements are placed on members.

 {{% notes %}}